corentinravoux/flip/docs/DataVector.rst

-FLIP includes a :py:class:`~flip.data_vector.basic.DataVector` abstract class that is used to build different classes to easily handle the data you want to use and to pass them to one of the different likelihood implemented in the :py:mod:`flip.likelihood` module.
+FLIP includes a :py:class:`~flip.data_vector.basic.DataVector` abstract class that is used to build different classes to easily handle the data you want to use and to pass them to one of the different likelihood implemented in the :py:mod:`flip.covariance.likelihood` module.

 Using the :py:class:`~flip.data_vector.basic.DataVector` class you can obtain data and variance / covariance: